 Green leafy vegetables

 Breads and cereals are often fortified with riboflavin.
 Fortified means the vitamin has been added to the food.

 Riboflavin is destroyed by exposure to light.
 Foods with riboflavin should not be stored in clear containers that are exposed to light.

-Deficiency of riboflavin is not common in the United States because this vitamin is plentiful in the food supply.
+Lack of riboflavin is not common in the United States because this vitamin is plentiful in the food supply.
 Symptoms of a severe deficiency include:

 Because riboflavin is a water-soluble vitamin, leftover amounts leave the body through the urine.
 There is no known poisoning from riboflavin.